Jabahata/study/README.md

-# study
+This repository is created specifically for study session Team Ziyotek welcomes you stranger
-specifically for study session
+Do not Litter))